isimatosbe/my-personal-website/README.md

 :-------------------------:|:-------------------------:
 ![Screenshot v0.6 Galaxy Note 20 Home English Dark](/src/imgs/history/v0.6%20-%20Galaxy%20Note%2020%20-%20Home%20-%20Eng%20-%20Dark.png) | ![Screenshot v0.6 800x915px Projects English Light](/src/imgs/history/v0.6%20-%20800x915px%20-%20Projects%20-%20Eng%20-%20Light.png)

+- ~~v0.7: Optimize building~~: Right now the website is very small, around 200kB of code, so I won't be needing any more optimizing.
+Part of this is because I have been building all the components instead of importing them.
+- v1.0: This will be the MVP.
-- v1.0: Making sure everything looks nice, clean and the information is correct.
-This will be the MVP.
+    - [ ] Making sure everything looks nice, clean and the information is correct.
+    - [ ] Splitting CSS
 - v1.1: Projects search option
     - [ ] Search bar
     - [ ] Skill button to search
+- v1.2: Allowing the website to be downloaded as a CV in PDF.
 - v2.0: Learning TypeScript and updating the website to TS.

 Initial mockup for the MVP: